scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 As mentioned above, the professional pathway to becoming a forensic biologist can be through a forensic biology program or a bachelor’s degree in biology.
 Degree programs are offered through on-campus, online, or hybrid course formats.

-Michigan State University offers an online master of science (MS) in forensic science.
+Michigan State University offers an online master of science (MS) in law enforcement intelligence and analysis.
 While forensic biology is not a featured aspect of this program, students in his program are prepared to collect, analyze, and interpret critical intelligence, as well as employ ethical research tactics while gathering and conducting research for use by law enforcement and intelligence agencies—a similar curriculum compared to other forensic biology programs.

-The University of Florida offers a fully online biology bachelor of arts (BA).
-This degree program provides a broad background in general biology and specialization in subdisciplines and prepares its graduates for interdisciplinary fields.
-Students in his program must have at least a 2.5 overall GPA and complete chemistry, biology, mathematics, calculus, trigonometry, and algebra coursework.
+The University of Florida offers a fully online bachelor of arts (BA) in biology.
+This degree program provides a broad background in general biology as well as specialization in subdisciplines and prepares its graduates for interdisciplinary fields.
+Students in his program are required to have at least a 2.5 overall GPA and have completed coursework in chemistry, biology, mathematics including calculus, trigonometry, and algebra.

 The curriculum is based on national guidelines and includes required courses in criminalistics, electives, and general education requirements.